Retail Food Safety

 Our team of inspectors works with local restaurants and retail markets in Mesa County to ensure food safety.
 We offer education and answer questions for local food establishments.
 It’s our goal to be a community resource for our partners.

-Steps to Obtain a License
+Steps to obtain a license

 A retail food license is required for any operation serving or selling food to the public.
 In order to get a license, a review of facility and food preparation plans is required.
 This includes the following types of food facilities and activities: